GfSE/SAF-Specification/stakeholders.md

 * What are the concerns adressed by the frameworks viewpoints?

   ***Rationale:  I need to cover the information need of stakeholders to match the purpose of the viewpoint.***
-* What are the frameworks model elements to be used
+* What are the frameworks model elements to be used in system models?

   ***Rationale:  I need to implement and document them for users***
 * What is the definition of a viewpoint of the framework?